ljzolw/ljzolw.github.io/_posts/2016-12-19-trees-musings-on-rdtool-data.md

 Our object **holds and guards access** to data (blue) while **presenting a way to interact** with the data using methods and functions (red).

-If we don't know why does an object exist, how will we define the boundary of this object against all the other possible objects?
+If we don't know why an object exists, how will we define the boundary of this object?
+Especially against all the other possible objects in the system?

-If we don't know what will others need and how are they going to use it, we don't know how to design user's interface for this object - its methods or the functions operating on it.
+If we don't know how we are going to use this object, we don't really know how to design user interface for this object.
+And user interface of an object is its methods (or the functions operating on it).
 Incidentally, we also cannot write tests.
+Because we have no idea what to test.

-If we don't know what data is this object going to hold, we cannot build a sensible internal structure.
+If we don't know what data will this object hold, we cannot build a sensible internal structure.

 #### How to understand the structure?